-USD front forks wear a premium Alumite finish and are matched by dual rear shocks with 4 inches (104mm) of suspension travel.
-Maximum ground clearance is 6.3 inches (160mm).
-A single 220mm front disc and 190mm rear provide secure stopping performance, managed by the IMU-based ABS.
+The inverted USD front forks wear a premium Alumite finish and are matched by dual rear shocks with 4 inches of suspension travel.
+Maximum ground clearance is 6.3 inches.
+A single 220mm front disc and 190mm rear provide secure stopping performance, and on the ABS Monkey, braking up front is managed by the IMU-based ABS.
 Fat 12-inch block pattern tires make for a smooth ride and are sized 120/80-12 65J front and 130/80-12 69J rear.

 Honda Monkey Milestones

 First model—made for use at amusement parks, with 5-inch wheels, rigid suspension, foldable handlebars, and 4.2 hp 49cc engine.